 Ending American Money Bail

-No one should spend time in jail simply because he or she is poor, but every day about 450,000 Americans sit in jail for that very reason.
+No one should spend time in jail simply because they are poor, but every day about 450,000 Americans sit in jail for that very reason.

 Despite the constitutional guarantee that everyone is presumed innocent until proven guilty, our current money bail system forces arrestees to pay an arbitrary amount of bail money to secure release before trial.
 Those who can afford to purchase their liberty walk free, while those who can’t languish in jail pending trial.
 The result is discriminatory pretrial detention based on wealth-status, not any meaningful assessment of flight risk or danger to the community.